dstein64/nvim-scrollview/README.md

 ## Features

 * Handling for folds
-* Scrollbars can be dragged with the mouse
 * Signs (e.g., `diagnostics` and `search` enabled by default, and `marks` too for `nvim>=0.10`)
+* Scrollbars can be dragged with the mouse, and signs can be clicked for navigation or right-clicked for information

 ## Requirements

 * `nvim>=0.6`
-* Scrollbar mouse dragging requires mouse support (see `:help 'mouse'`)
+* Mouse functionality requires mouse support (see `:help 'mouse'`)
 * Signs require `nvim>=0.9`

 ## Installation